Rescaling Egocentric Vision: Challenges and Baselines

 \chParagraph{Evaluation Metrics} We report results using class-mean top-5 recall~\cite{furnari2018leveraging}.
 The top-k criterion accounts for uncertainty in future predictions, as with previous anticipation efforts~\cite{koppula2013anticipating,lee2017desire,bhattacharyya2018bayesian}.
 Class-mean allows for balancing the long-tail distribution.

 \chParagraph{Baselines and Results} We use our prior work RU-LSTM~\cite{furnari2019would} as a baseline.
-In \cref{tab:aa_results}, RU-LSTM performs better for nouns compared to verbs, but shows that tail classes are particularly challenging for anticipation.
-Figure~\ref{fig:action_anticipation_qualitative} demonstrates the baseline struggles where the next active noun/verb are ambiguous.
+In Table~\ref{tab:aa_results}, RU-LSTM performs better for nouns compared to verbs, but shows that tail classes are particularly challenging for anticipation.
+Fig.~\ref{fig:action_anticipation_qualitative} demonstrates the baseline struggles where the next active noun/verb are ambiguous.